seduerr91/seduerr91.github.io/_posts/2020-06-05-traveling.md

 Today the world looks different as I see the benefits of getting around:
 - __Unique experiences__: Paragliding over Medellin, swimming with gigantic turtles in the Caribbean, summiting a 4000m mountain in Malaysia, or do a camel ride through the Sahara in south Morocco a few of the memories I made for my lifetime.
 Whenever something becomes stressful, I just remember myself of these special unique situations that I survived and so the stress is much easier for me to handle.
 - __Self-confidence__: With the exposure to different countries and cultures, you start to learn that you can survive and manage to deal with people and - most importantly - yourself all over the world.
 It is a boost for your self-confidence because again.
 - __Open mindedness__: Genuinely, with traveling you appreciate diversity, different interests, political opinions, and basic values much more because you get to see them through the eyes and in the environment of a conversation partner.
 I love to read the Economist and whenever I get to articles about other countries that I have traveled before, I understand much more why people would behave the way they do.

 I truly hope you get these benefits for yourself, too!
 Start squeezing the best out of your life.
+It may transform you too.

 ![Laughing Child](https://images.unsplash.com/photo-1472162072942-cd5147eb3902?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1650&q=80)
 *Photo by Ben White on Unsplash*

 ---

 List of the 62 countries I have visited (Countries are defined following the American iPhone App 'been'):